 5.1 Operation and Maintenance Manuals.
-Two copies of the operation and maintenance manuals for each station shall be included.
+Two copies of the operation and maintenance manuals for each location shall be provided to the Commission.

 5.2 USB with Audible Messages.
-The Contractor shall provide two copies of USB data card to the Engineer that contains files for the manufacturer's audible messages for complete operation of all APS signals at all stations.
+The Contractor shall provide two copies of USB data cards, to the Engineer, that contains files for the manufacturer's audible messages for complete operation of all APS at all locations.